PipedreamHQ/pipedream/docs/docs/code/nodejs/working-with-files/README.md

 // Creates a new Project File and uploads an image to it export default defineComponent({
   async run({ steps, $ }) {
-    // create the new Project file
+    // create the new file
     const file = await $.files.openPath("imgur.png")
     // upload the contents to it from a URL await file.uploadFromUrl("https://i.imgur.com/TVIPgNq.png")